DIY Cold Brew Concentrate-Make it at Home

 Notes

-- 1.5 cups of concentrate should give you two 8-10 oz. servings of cold brew coffee.
+- 2 cups of concentrate should give you three 8-10 oz. servings of cold brew coffee, depending how strong you like it!

 Notes for making great cold brew concentrate